MarkZakelj/nlp-project-fri/README.md

 - `assets`: files used in README.md
 - `config_files`: configuration parameters for each of the experiments
-- `data`: folder with the `Termframe` dataset, all the pre-processed data is saved here after running the scripts as well as new `experiments` folder with different datasets and models
+- `data`: folder with the `Termframe` dataset, all the pre-processed data is saved here after running the scripts as well as new `experiments` folder with different datasets and models that is created automatically by running the scripts.

 ## Environment creation and activation